pikapower9080/pikapower9080/README.md

 **I create...**
-- Tools in React
+- Web projects with React
 - 3D games with Roblox
-- CLI tools with Node.js and Bun
+- CLI scripts with Bun
-- Games with Godot
+- 2D and interface games with Godot and JavaScript

 **I enjoy...**
 - Self hosting